sinclairzx81/hammer/readme.md

 Options:

-  --target    <target>  Sets the ES target (default: esnext) --dist                Sets the output directory (default: dist) --serve     <port>    Watch and serves on the given port.
+  --target    <target>  Sets the ES target. (default: esnext) --platform  <target>  Sets the platform.
+Options are browser or node. (default: browser) --dist                Sets the output directory. (default: dist) --serve     <port>    Watch and serves on the given port.
   --start     <script>  Watch and starts a script.
-  --watch               Watch and compile on save only --minify              Minifies the bundle --sourcemap           Generate sourcemaps
+  --watch               Watch and compile on save only.
+  --minify              Minifies the bundle.
+  --sourcemap           Generate sourcemaps.
 ```